NeighborhoodCoding/PyVideoComm/README.md

 <br>
 ![Python Video Comm image](example.gif "Python Video Comm on the PC")

-PyVideoComm is basic start code that makes sending and receiving video in two programs(or two PCs) very easily by Python UI.<br><br> You can transfer video files by PyVC easily.
+PyVideoComm(or PyVC) is basic start code that makes sending and receiving video in two programs(or two PCs) very easily by Python UI.<br><br> You can transfer video files by PyVC easily.

 Unlimitted transfer and clipping(stop trasnfer) is supported.
 ## Overview